 - 5-inch to 7-inch

-Bloomberg made the claim back in 2016 before the Korea Herald added "sources familiar with the matter" have said the Galaxy X will have display panels that fold outwards to become a tablet rather than folding into the screen.
+Bloomberg made the claim back in 2016 before the Korea Herald added "sources familiar with the matter" have said the Galaxy F will have display panels that fold outwards to become a tablet rather than folding into the screen.

 - OLED display likely

-- Folding display or rolling display
+- Folding display

-Samsung is the OLED king so it would come as no surprise to most if its foldable smartphone features an OLED display.
-What the specifications of this display might be are anybody's guess for now though.
+Samsung is the OLED king, so it would come as no surprise to most if its foldable smartphone features an OLED display.
+What the specifications of this display might be are anybody's guess for now, though.

-Samsung Galaxy X: Camera and hardware
+Galaxy F Series camera and hardware

 - Flagship hardware likely

-If the Galaxy X does eventually turn out to be a gaming phone as well as foldable phone, or even just a gaming phone, we can certainly expect flagship hardware, especially in terms of processor, graphics and RAM.
-Even as just a foldable phone however, we'd still expect decent specifications, including battery, camera and hardware, especially if the $2000 price tag is accurate.
+If the Galaxy F does eventually turn out to be a gaming phone as well as foldable phone, we can certainly expect flagship hardware, especially in terms of processor, graphics and RAM.
+Even as just a foldable phone however, we'd still expect decent specifications, including battery, camera, and hardware, especially if the $2000 price tag is accurate.

-Samsung's flagship smartphones offer great camera results so it would be surprising for the Galaxy X not to follow suit.
-After all, a folding smartphone come tablet would be great but it still needs to perform as well as a flagship smartphone would.
+Samsung's flagship smartphones offer great camera results, so it would be surprising for the Galaxy F not to follow suit.
+After all, a folding smartphone come tablet would be great, but it still needs to perform as well as a flagship smartphone would.

-Samsung Galaxy X: Conclusions
+Samsung Galaxy F: Conclusions